Walvis Bay: Suburbs

-Due to its South African administration Walvis Bay was developed as a segregated town.
-The suburb of Kuisebmond housed Black people, Narraville was inhabited by Coloureds, and Whites lived in the city centre.
+Due to its South African administration, Walvis Bay was developed as a segregated town.
+The suburb of Kuisebmond, located 3.2 kilometres (1.8 mi) northeast of Walvis Bay city centre, housed Black people; Narraville, located 3.3 kilometres (2 mi) east northeast of Walvis Bay city centre, was inhabited by Coloureds; and Whites lived in the city centre.

-After the incorporation of the town to Namibia, many people have settled in shacks around it.
-In an effort to reduce their impact of the informal settlements, the municipality formed the Tutaleni Housing Project to the northeast.
+After the incorporation of the town into Namibia, many people have settled in shacks around it.
+In an effort to reduce the impact of the informal settlements, the municipality formed the Tutaleni Housing Project to the northeast.

 Climate

 Despite its location within the tropics, Walvis Bay features the very rare mild variation of the cold desert climate (BWk) according to the Köppen climate classification.
 It is caused by the rain shadow of the Naukluft Mountains and the cooling effect of the coastal sea temperature by the Benguela Current.
-Walvis Bay receives only 13.2 mm average precipitation per year, making it one of the driest cities on earth.
+Walvis Bay receives only 13.2 mm average precipitation per year, making it one of the driest cities on Earth.
 Despite its dry climate, the city is relatively humid.
 Average relative humidity throughout the year remains above 80%.
-The warmest month is February with average temperature 17.9 C, while the coolest months are August and September with average temperature 13.2 C. The diurnal temperature range is also low, averaging only 5.7 C-change.
+The warmest month is February with an average temperature 17.9 C, while the coolest months are August and September with average temperature 13.2 C. The diurnal temperature range is also low, averaging only 5.7 C-change.